buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Since its publication in 2012, Default Address Selection for Internet Protocol Version 6 (IPv6) [RFC6724] has become an important mechanism by which nodes can perform address selection, deriving the most appropriate source and destination address pair to use from a candidate set by following the procedures defined in the RFC.
 Part of the process involves the use of a policy table, where the precedence and labels for address prefixes are listed, and for which a default policy table is defined.

-It was always expected that the default policy table may need to be changed based on operational experience; section 2.1 says "It is important that implementations provide a way to change the default policies as more experience is gained" and points to the examples in Section 10, which include Section 10.6 where a unique local address (ULA as defined in {{RFC4193}}) example is presented.
+It was always expected that the default policy table may need to be changed based on operational experience; section 2.1 of {{RFC6724} states "It is important that implementations provide a way to change the default policies as more experience is gained" and points to the examples in Section 10 of the same document, which include Section 10.6 where a unique local address (ULA as defined in {{RFC4193}}) example is presented.

 This document is written on the basis of such operational experience, in particular for scenarios where ULAs are used for their intended purpose as stated in {{RFC4193}}, i.e., they are designed to be routed within a local site and by default not advertised, used or received from external locations to that site.
 The document defines how preference for ULAs may be elevated for appropriate, common scenarios.

 To support the preference to use ULA address pairs over both IPv4 and GUA (Global Unicast Address as defined in {{RFC3587}}) address pairs for local intra-site scenarios, the concept of a "known-local" ULA address is introduced.
 This document describes the means for nodes to determine ULA prefixes that are known to be local to the site they are operating in and to insert those prefixes into their policy table with a label that differs from general ULA prefixes.
 This capability allows nodes to prefer ULA-ULA communication locally, but still use GUA-GUA address pairs for external communication, and importantly avoid selecting a ULA source to talk to a non-local ULA destination.

-This document also reinforces the text in Section 5 of RFC6724 to require support for Rule 5.5.
+This document also reinforces the text in Section 5 of {{RFC6724}} to require support for Rule 5.5.

-RFC4193 defines ULAs within fc00::/7, where the L bit, as detailed in Section 3.1, is set to 1 for locally assigned (generated) prefixes, with L=0 as yet undefined.
+Section 3.1 of {{RFC4193}} defines ULAs within fc00::/7, where the L bit, as detailed in Section 3.1, is set to 1 for locally assigned (generated) prefixes, with L=0 as yet undefined.
 The use of known-locals as described in this document therefore applies to the currently used ULA prefixes under fd00::/8, where the prefixes conform to the definition in Section 3.1 of {{RFC4193}}.

 The overall goal of this update is to improve behavior for common scenarios, and to assist in the phasing out of use of IPv4, while noting that some specific scenarios may still require explicit configuration.

-An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC1918 addresses, and may or may not use some form of NAT.
+An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 global addresses, IPv4 RFC1918 addresses, and may or may not use some form of NAT.
 However, this document makes no comment or recommendation on how ULAs are used, or on the use of NAT in an IPv6 network.

 ## Operational Issues Regarding Precedence for IPv4 addresses over ULAs